perxpective/Cybersecurity-Therapy/SMW/MST Papers/SMW MST Summary.md

 	- Provide easier applications of IIS patches
 	- Makes it easier for network programmers to write network applications and configure applications for the web

+### Windows Server Core
+- **Objectives of Windows Server Core**
+	- To function in a similar fashion to a traditional UNIX and Linux S

 ## Table Summaries
 ### General Terminology
 | Term                          | Definition                                                                                                                                                                                                 |